logical/telepathy/README.md

 The analog amplifier portion of the circuit is based on [this dual channel fm frontend from openeeg](http://openeeg.sourceforge.net/doc/hw/sceeg/DualChannelFMUnit-Sheet1.jpg)

 I have created a kicad schematic and pcb (kicad build 2012-apr-16-27).The schematic does not have resistor and capacitor values in it yet because I may change them.
 The pcb is untested.
 In order to create a pcb you have to export to gerber, then run pcb2gcode on th gerber if needed.

-SOFTWARE:

-The linux interface software is still very simple.In order to connect on my system I have to use these setup commands:

-hcitool scan

-sudo rfcomm bind rfcomm0 device_address

-Then you need to run any programs that access serial terminal as root unless you have sufficient permission.

 DISCLAIMER: